 - 14.1.1.
-The title of the chapter should be written in upper case letters.
-Each chapter should be assigned a number, e.g. Chapter 1.
+The title of the chapter should be written in upper case letters. chapter should be assigned a number, e.g. Chapter Each 1.
 LITERATURE REVIEW. - 14.1.2.
 The title of the sub-section should have the first letter in upper case.
-Each sub-section of a chapter should be given a numerical index, e.g. the first section of chapter 1 is written as 1.1.
+Each sub-section of a chapter should be given a numerical index, e.g. the first section of chapter 1 is written as 1.1. .
 Further subsection / subheading of the above is written as 1.1.1.
 The numerical index for the next section will be 1.2. and for further subsection as 1.2.1., e.g. 1.1.
 Epidemiology of hepatitis.
 The researcher should avoid having more than 3 levels as this will make the text messy.
-If further subsections are needed, these are better labeled by letters as A, B, C... - 14.1.3.
-The font size of the subsection title is preferably different from that of the chapter heading and the text. - 14.1.4.
-If the researcher is referring to a particular chapter in his thesis, here, only the letter c is capitalized, e.g. Chapter two provides an overview of .....
-The same thing is applicable when referring to a section (the letter s is capitalized, e.g. Section 1.2.2. provides .......
+If further subsections - 14.1.3.
+The font size of the subsection title is preferably different from that of the chapter heading and the text.